-“I’m sure you’ll be able to train and use it as a gun dog but would you really want to turn up to a shoot with a cockerpoo? unless you’re wearing pink tweeds”
+“I’m sure you’ll be able to train and use it as a gun dog, but would you want to turn up to a shoot with a cockerpoo? unless you’re wearing pink tweeds”

-Another example I found was about a guy that owns a Labradoodle which is similar enough to a cockapoo, just a bit bigger.
-He said the following and seemed to agree that a cockapoo will make a good gun dog and just to ignore what was said by others.
+Another example I found was about a cockapoo gundog is a guy that owns a Labradoodle similar to a cockapoo, just a bit bigger.
+He said the following and seemed to agree that a cockapoo would make a good gun dog and just ignore what was said by others.

-“Tell all the doubters to f**k off mate.
-I have an 8-year-old labradoodle who is a pleasure to work and he has annoyed a few gundog men as he is a very good dog. starts in august on the moor and finishes 1st of Feb on our rough shoot, he isn’t perfect as I’m not a brilliant trainer but he works hard and is an honest dog.”
+“Tell all the doubters to f**k off, mate.
+I have an 8-year-old labradoodle who is a pleasure to work with, and he has annoyed a few gundog men as he is a very good dog. starts in august on the moor and finishes 1st of Feb on our rough shoot.
+He isn’t perfect, as I’m not a brilliant trainer, but he works hard and is an honest dog.”

 As we have seen, with some training and introduction to the sound of the gun at an early age, a cockapoo bred from a working cocker spaniel can become a good gun dog.
 Ignore the doubters and snide comments and prove them wrong.
 Hopefully, your dog will end up becoming better than theirs.